-Once in D.C., you can stop by Destination D.C.'s offices on 7th Street NW (Metro: Gallery Place-Chinatown, H St. exit), to pick up the visitors guide and maps, and to talk to visitors services specialists.
-Office hours are Monday to Friday, 8:30am to 5pm.
+Once you’ve arrived, stop by Destination D.C.’s offices on 7th Street NW (Metro: Gallery Place–Chinatown, H St. exit), to pick up the visitors guide and maps.
+Office hours are Monday to Friday 8:30am to 5pm.

 If you’re arriving by plane or train, you can think of your airport or the train station as visitor information centers; all three Washington-area airports and Union Station offer all sorts of visitor services.

-National Park Service information kiosks are located inside or near the Jefferson, Lincoln, FDR, Vietnam Veterans, Korean War, and World War II memorials and at the Washington Monument (tel.
-202/426-6841 or 202/619-7222; www.nps.gov/state/dc for all national parklands in D.C. or www.nps.gov/nama for National Mall and Memorial Parks sites).
+National Park Service information kiosks are located inside or near the Jefferson, Lincoln, FDR, Vietnam Veterans, Korean War, and World War II memorials, and at the Washington Monument (www.nps.gov/nama for National Mall and Memorial Parks sites; tel.
+202/426-6841 or 619-7222).

-Take a look at the D.C. government's website, www.dc.gov, and that of the nonprofit organization Cultural Tourism D.C., www.culturaltourismdc.org, for more information about the city.
-The Cultural Tourism D.C. site, in particular, provides helpful and interesting background knowledge of D.C.'s historic and cultural landmarks, especially in neighborhoods, or in parts of neighborhoods, not usually visited by tourists.
+Visit the D.C. government’s website, www.dc.gov, and that of the nonprofit organization Cultural Tourism DC, www.culturaltourismdc.org, for more information about the city.
+The latter site in particular provides helpful and interesting background knowledge of D.C.’s historic and cultural landmarks, especially in neighborhoods or parts of neighborhoods not usually visited by tourists.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.